Highland Park High School (Highland Park, Illinois): Academics

 In 2013, Highland Park had an average composite ACT score of 25.2, and graduated 90.5% of its senior class.
-Highland Park has not made Adequate Yearly Progress on the Prairie State Achievement Examination, a state test part of the No Child Left Behind Act.

 Highland Park High School has non native-English speaking students and a student population of 80% white, 15% Hispanic, 3% Asian and 2% African American.

 Student life

 Athletics

 Highland Park competes in the Central Suburban League and is a member of the Illinois High School Association (IHSA) which governs most of the sports and competitive activities in the state.
 Its mascot is the Giants.

-The school sponsors interscholastic sports teams for young men and women in basketball, cross country, gymnastics, soccer, swimming and diving, tennis, track and field, volleyball, wrestling and water polo.
+The school sponsors interscholastic sports teams for young men and women in basketball, cross country, gymnastics, soccer, swimming and diving, tennis, track and field, volleyball, wrestling, and water polo.
 Young men may also compete in baseball, golf, football, and Scholastic wrestling.
 Women may compete in softball and field hockey.
 While not sponsored by the IHSA, the school also sponsors teams for men and women in lacrosse in addition to an ice hockey team for men.
 Highland Park also sponsors a joint fencing team with Deerfield High School for men and women.

 The following teams have won their respective IHSA sponsored state championship tournament: